fish546-2018/grace-Cbairdi-transcriptome/README.md

 ## Project Timeline (FISH 546 Fall Quarter 2018)
 - Week 4: FastQC files and assemble using Trinity on Mox; set up script for running BLAST once assembly is complete
 - Week 5: Run BLAST with protein database, and classify according to biological function using GO terms and GO Slim terms
-- Week 6: Run BLAST with nucleotide taxonomy database
-- Week 7: Run TrinityStats.pl to look at summary statistics on the assembly
-- Week 8: Create figures from BLASTs
-- Week 9: Work on project repository and prepare for final product presentation
-- Week 10: Final touches on project repository --> present to class